 - 61. If an extended shutdown is planned or occurs, the operating organization shall establish and implement arrangements to ensure safe management, planning, effective performance, and control of work activities during the extended shutdown. - 62.
 The operating organization shall establish and maintain a system for the control of records and reports.
 Records of operation, including maintenance and surveillance, shall be kept available from initial testing, including relevant off-site tests.
 All records shall be kept readable, complete, identifiable, and easily retrievable.
 Retention times for records and reports shall be commensurate with their level of importance for the purposes of operation and licensing and for future decommissioning. - 63.
 The operating organization shall prepare a report of operation.
-The report shall include at least operational data, including data on the facility's output and performance, events important to safety, modifications to the facility or to the organization, reports of radiation protection, environmental radiation safety, and spent fuel and radioactive waste management.
+The report shall include at least operational data, including data on the facility's output and performance, events important to safety, modifications to the facility or the organization, reports of radiation protection, environmental radiation safety, and spent fuel and radioactive waste management.
 The report shall be submitted to the NRRC annually or as determined by the NRRC.

-©Nuclear and Radiological Regulatory Commission , 2022 King Fahd National Library Cataloging-in-Publication Data
+© Nuclear and Radiological Regulatory Commission, 2024